-Bringing staff out from offices would allow the railway to respond to that generational shift in customer behaviour, as other industries and organisations have done.
+Bringing staff out from offices would have allowed the railway to respond to that generational shift in customer behaviour, as other industries and organisations have done.
 Most airlines and many banks and supermarkets, and in the transport industry, Transport for London, have evolved to better meet their customers needs.

-The changes would mean a more visible and accessible staff presence overall in stations during staffed hours, on ticket concourses and on platforms.
+The changes would have meant a more visible and accessible staff presence overall in stations during staffed hours, on ticket concourses and on platforms.

-What is being proposed is already in place at many stations and is already benefitting both passengers and staff.
+What was being proposed is already in place at many stations and is already benefitting both passengers and staff.

 " It is very much a better working environment, I’ve got more job satisfaction helping out the customers. "

 Customer Sales Advisor at Newbury Station, which already adopts a customer focused approach.